KungerPDX/GettingAndCleaningDataWeek4Project/README.md

 1.  `README.md`, this file,
 2.  `run_analysis.R`, the R script that performs the analysis,

-3.  `UCI HAR Dataset - Means by Activity and Subject.txt`, a text file version of the analysis output, and
+3.  `UCI HAR Dataset - Means by Activity and Subject.txt`, a text file version of the analysis output,
 4.  `CodeBook.md`, the code book for the output file.

 # Data Flow and Transformations